-On the morning of the big day, let your child wake up at their usual time as per the “old” time.
-But then, follow your child’s regular schedule for sleep, meals, naps, wake up time, etc. according to the new time.
-If for example their bedtime is at 8pm before the time change, it should be 8pm after the time change.
+That means that your child will be awake for an extra hour that day.
 Having said that, watch your child carefully and don’t let them get overtired.
-If they’re totally exhausted, it’s okay to let them go to bed 10-15 minutes earlier than their usual bed-time, but as close to their usual schedule is best.
+If they’re totally exhausted, it’s okay to let them nap/eat 10-15 minutes earlier than their time, but as close to their usual schedule is best.

-This approach works best for older children and/or for children that tend to adjust to changes in schedules fairly easily.
+This approach works best for: older children and/or for children that tend to adjust to changes in schedules fairly easily.
 If this does not fit your child, then follow one of our more gradual baby sleep strategies described below.

 The Gradual Approach

 Another option is to ease into the change by making small adjustments to your child’s sleep and wake times in the days before Daylight Saving ends.
-Adjust your child’s bedtime, naptime and wake up time later by 10-15 minutes every day, so that by Sunday, it’ll be less of a shock.
+Adjust your child’s bedtime, naptime and wake up time later by 15 minutes every day, so that by Sunday, it’ll be less of a shock.

 If your child is in a bed (and not a crib), I recommend using a child’s “wake-up clock”.
 They help children know when it’s time to stay in bed and when they can get up to start the day.
-They can be especially effective to help manage this time changes.
+They can be especially effective to help manage this time change.